aurelia/store/README.md

   }
 }
 ```
-Note that there is no more need to use attached nor bind.
+Note that there is no more need to define attached nor bind manually as in the initial example.
+Setting up the subscription and tearing it down happens automatically.
 We still declare the state property, in order to properly type-cast and use it in the TypeScript workflow.
 If you're using pure JavaScript, you may omit that definition.

 In case you want to provide a custom selector instead of subscribing to the whole state, you may pass a function, which will get the store passed and return an observable to be used instead of `store.state`.
 The decorator accepts a generic interface which matches your State, for a better TypeScript workflow.